- Hide menu

 November-April

 Visit Victoria’s Australian Alps in January-March (summer).
 Melbourne summer=77 high/55F low.
-Melbourne best Oct/Nov (Spring).
+Melbourne best Oct/Nov (spring).
 Inland best in winter.

 SOUTH AUSTRALIA, Adelaide